HrochL/CWSL/README.md

 **Changes in version 2.0**

 CWSL_Tee now supports multiple instances of Skimmer Server on the same SDR hardware.
 The first running instance creates a shared memory and write IQ data into it (like in version 1.X).
 The folowing instances open this memory and read IQ data from it.

+**Collaboration with WebSDR**

+Thanks to extension described [here](http://www.dl1glh.de/cwsl_websdr.html) IQ data from CWSL now can be consumed by popular (WebSDR)[http://websdr.org/] On the Linux side, the data is send to the ALSA software framework.
+In my opinion, then they should also be used with other Linux SDR programs.
+Thanks Hardy!